waterbear-cloud/paco/docs/quickstart101.rst

 Provision an environment
 ------------------------

-The ``aim provision`` command create or updates the AWS resources needed for environments.
+The ``paco provision`` command create or updates the AWS resources needed for environments.

 This command needs the path to an Paco Project directory.
 For this command you can either supply this argument with the ``--home`` switch, or set the environment variable ``Paco_HOME``.